IbrahimMallik786/Studyzen/README.md

-# Studyzen.com
+# Studyzen
-Studyzen.com is our Final year E-learning Group project.
+Studyzen is our Final year E-learning Group project.